 Increased production costs.

-Increase in production costs is no longer a speculation, it is the matter of a fact.
+An increase in production costs is no longer a speculation, it is the matter of a fact.
 Most of the goods are completely or partially manufactured outside of the UK.
 The production costs have already risen due to the drop of British Pound Sterling.
 Further currency fluctuations would result in further price escalation.

 Skilled workforce shortage.

 The suggestion that UK labour market will never be the same after Brexit is rather accurate.
-Immigration dilemma is not the only issue.
+The immigration dilemma is not the only issue.
 Again, with the drop of British Pound and additional Brexit-related business expenses, UK employers may struggle to provide competitive salaries to migrant workers.
 This may result in British nationals also seeking better opportunities elsewhere.

 Volatile currency fluctuations.

-The consequences of British Pound losing its positions against Euro and US Dollar are more far-reaching than decrease in its buying capacity.
-It may cause instability in financial and real estate sectors.
+The consequences of British Pound losing its positions against Euro and US Dollar are more far-reaching than a decrease in its buying capacity.
+It may cause instability in the financial and real estate sectors.
 Not mentioning weaken the economy altogether.

 As troublesome as the future may seem, the times of uncertainty often happen to be the times of big opportunities.
-Businesses that take the necessary due diligences and planning will avoid any potential turbulence.
+Businesses that take the necessary due diligence and planning will avoid any potential turbulence.